 On this day, as nearly two dozen brides looked toward a hopeful new future, we saw a glimpse of that sustainable freedom—a celebration of victory.

-Shop The Exodus Road Store to support impoverished communities in India, Thailand, and Latin America.
+Shop survivor-made products to support impoverished communities around the world such as Starfish Project, the AIM Shop, Mercy House Global, Rapha International, Sari Bari, and Sudara.
 By purchasing products from survivor artisans and at-risk communities, you're supporting sustainable freedom.